 of graduates, who entered as transfer students, participated in at least one Deeply-Engaged Learning experience or Learning Community sometime during their University career

-- Includes all bachelor degree recipients from 2016-2017 who initially entered as new transfer students. - Deeply engaged learning experiences include Learning Abroad, Community-engaged learning courses, Capstone courses, and Undergraduate Research Opportunity Program(UROP). - Learning Communities include: Beacon scholars, BlockU, LEAP, Diversity Scholars, Business Scholars, Humanities Scholars, Living-Learning Communities, Fine Arts cohorts, & Honors of graduates participated in at least one Deeply-Engaged Learning experience or Learning Community sometime during their University career
+- The C details - Includes all bachelor degree recipients from 2016-2017 who initially entered as new transfer students. - Deeply engaged learning experiences include Learning Abroad, Community-engaged learning courses, Capstone courses, and Undergraduate Research Opportunity Program(UROP).